Too Far Gone (song)

 "Too Far Gone" is a song by Welsh singer-songwriter Lisa Scott-Lee.
 It was released on 8 September 2003 by Fontana Records as her second single release.
 It was written by Scott-Lee, Paul Newton, Daniel Sherman, Phillip Dyson and Peter Day, who also produced it.
 "Too Far Gone" debuted and peaked at number 11 on the UK Singles Chart.

 Music video

-The video for "Too Far Gone" features Scott-Lee performing in front of blue, pink and red backdrops with her dancers.
+The video for "Too Far Gone" features Scott-Lee performing in front of blue, pink and red backdrops with her coloured dancers.